build-on-aws/content/posts/ai-explainability/03-lime-tutorial/index.md

 ---
 title: LIME Tutorial
 description: This post provides a walk through to apply LIME for image explainability based on the original LIME paper (referenced in the post).
-Full code is provided in a related repo: https://github.com/cyrusmvahid/AIX-BuildOn/blob/main/04-lime-example.ipynb
 tags:
   - ai-explainability
   - ai-fairness